shimonjacobs/cw2/readme.md

 1 3
 ```

-The program will then return a list of coordinates of the detected object.
+The program will then return a series of images displaying the matching, as well as a list of coordinates of the detected object.

 **contributors:**
 - Shimon Jacobs